Joining University of Western States means becoming part of a community of students from all over the world.

 For Canadian taxes you’ll want to include form TL11A Tuition, Education, and Textbook Amounts Certificate – University Outside Canada.

-To complete this form, you’ll need to visit the registrar and the financial services office.
-Students that fill out the form while off campus may fax it to the registrar and financial services at:
+To complete this form, you’ll need to visit the registrar and the business office.
+Students that fill out the form while off campus may fax it to the registrar and the business office at:

 Registrar Fax Number: 503-251-5731